About this series of articles

 How is a trust created?

-When a testator dies his executors obtain probate (legal entitlement to deal with his estate).
+When a testator dies their executors go through the process of probate to obtain a grant of probate (legal entitlement to deal with their estate).
 If they are the trustees, property passes to them immediately, creating a trust (if the will requires one).
 If the executors are not also the trustees, then in due course, they transfer property to the trustees, thereby creating the trust.

 The trustees must then register the trust with HM Revenue & Customs (HMRC) who send a short form for the trustees to complete.
 The trust is subject to income and capital gains tax in much the same way as an individual, but at different rates.